Robert Malkin: Organizations Founded

-Malkin founded Engineering World Health, a nonprofit which delivers technical expertise and medical equipment to the developing world.
+Malkin founded Engineering World Health, a nonprofit which delivers technical knowhow and medical equipment to the developing world.
 He also founded The Global Public Service Academies an organization that places high school students in developing world clinics and hospitals.
-He also founded The International Research Institute of North Carolina an organization that places high school students in university laboratories.
+He also founded The International Research Institute of North Carolina an organization that works to provide research experiences to high schoolers.

 Working at Duke, Malkin helped launch several efforts for making and distributing medical devices for the developing world including a bili light company called PhotoGenesis Medical and a colposcope project at Family Health Ministries.

-Early Years and Education
+Early years and education

 Born in Cleveland, Ohio, Malkin earned a master's and a PhD in electrical engineering from Duke University and two bachelor's from The University of Michigan.

-Malkin is a fellow of the American Institute for Medical and Biological Engineering and an expert advisor to WHO committees on health care technology.
+Malkin is a fellow of the American Institute for Medical and Biological Engineering and an advisor to WHO committees on health care technology.